Skip to content

 Currently only WebRTC connections are supported.
 UDP connections will be dropped

 Voice support is left as an optional dependency in Spacebar, which means that it is disabled by default unless you decide to install additional dependencies.
 Spacebar is designed so that anyone can develop a voice package compatible with the project as long as the implementation adheres to the WebRTC types.
-Currently there are two sample implementations which can be used:
+Currently there are three sample implementations which can be used:

 Configuring Voice Gateway

 By default the Voice Gateway is set to run on port 3004.
-You can change this default configuration by setting your desired port it in your .env
+You can change this default configuration by setting your desired port it in your .env:

 WRTC_WS_PORT=3004

-you can set the default region endpoint to your Voice Gateway domain.
-It is set to localhost:3004
+You also have to configure the Voice Gateway endpoint in your database.
+In table config you can set the default region endpoint to your Voice Gateway domain.
+It is set to localhost:3004 by default:

-"regions_available_0_endpoint": "localhost:3004"
+"regions_available_0_endpoint": "voice.example.com:3004"

 Nginx reverse proxy for Voice Gateway